anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I want you to be everything that's you, deep at the center of your being.
+Quote: Aerodynamically the bumblebee shouldn't be able to fly, but the bumblebee doesn't know that, so it goes on flying anyway.

-By: Confucius
+By: Mary Kay Ash